Southern Yakutia (Sakha)

 Russian, the good sense of humor of an Armenian, the easy-going nature of a

 Kazakh and the respect for the elderly like an Uzbek.
-The fact that he is an ardent believer of
+The fact that he is an

-group than in the company of Eastern Slavs, even though the nationality on his
+a multi-ethnic group than in the company of Eastern Slavs.
+That is even more

-passport identifies him as a Russian.
+intriguing because the nationality on his passport identifies him as a Russian.

 While acknowledging his humaneness, some of Boris Petrenkov's